-This has been resonating in my mind since last few weeks when I attended a conference and Ashok Soota (Co-founder of Mindtree) made a reference to this quote from Peter Drucker.
-The concept of organizational culture and development used to sound alien during early stage of corporate career but as we grow and as we encounter transitions, these terms mean something vital beyond obvious.
+This has been resonating in my mind since the last few weeks when I attended a conference and Ashok Soota (Co-founder of Mindtree) made a reference to this quote from Peter Drucker.
+The concept of organizational culture and development used to sound alien during the early stage of a corporate career but as we grow and as we encounter transitions, these terms mean something vital beyond obvious.
 This equally applies to senior/mid-level managers where your team culture has a huge impact on your strategic execution.

 Our company, OptiSol Business, is forced continuously to reinvent and reorient our culture as we work with startups, SMEs and large enterprises and when we talk about digital transformation, we have to practice what we preach.
 When we say reorient/reinvent, it doesn’t mean, we change our values but it is the cultural reorientation towards changing customer’s problem statements.
 Being a services organization, we at OptiSol, believe that our people are the major differentiators and it is the ONLY sustainable point of differentiation.
 In the age of digital transformation, few pointers that could help you:

 1. Employees/team members are loyal to culture and not to strategy and they work for a purpose.
 We need to visualize and communicate our journey on regular basis.

 2. If you are a startup, incorporate a cultural element from day one.
 We have seen many of our clients doing that successfully and it has done wonders for them.